mtagius/pwnagotchi-tools/README.md

 ### Wordlists

 This project comes with no wordlists, so you will need download them yourself.
-If you do not do this any wordlist attacks set up for hashcat will fail.
-All of these wordlists should be placed in the same folder.
+If you do not download these lists then any wordlist attacks set up for hashcat will fail.
+All of these wordlists should be placed in the same folder of your choosing.
+The wordlist folder is configured in the `generate-hashcat-scripts.py` file.

 * known-wpa-passwords.txt - This is your own personal list of your cracked wifi passwords.
 * [netgear-spectrum.txt](https://raw.githubusercontent.com/soxrok2212/PSKracker/master/dicts/netgear-spectrum/netgear-spectrum.txt) - The repo for this list is [here](https://github.com/soxrok2212/PSKracker)